Visiting hours and information

 Inpatient wards

-Most inpatient wards may have more than one visitor and masks must be worn.
+Most inpatient wards may have more than one visitor.

 Ward visiting policy subject to change

-At times, visiting restrictions may apply due to COVID.
+At times, visiting restrictions may apply.
 Any updates regarding ward visiting restrictions will be posted at entrances to our hospitals and wards.
 If you need to contact a ward, please phone the call centre (06 878-8109) and ask to speak with the Charge Nurse on the ward.

 Visiting patients with COVID-19 - Hawke's Bay Hospital (Ward B2 and A1)